The Importance of Play for Dogs Revealed

 If you’re playing chase with your dog you may notice that he slows down, allowing you to catch up to him before continuing on.
 When dogs play together the larger dog will often handicap himself to keep from winning so the game can continue longer.

-Dogs Favorite Games
+What’s Your Dogs Favorite Game?

 43% of the dog owners reported that fetch is their dogs favorite game followed by chase, tugging at toys, and wrestling.
 According to the survey tennis balls are a dogs favorite toy followed by soft squeaky toys, rubber balls, and rope toys.